willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 5. Select the “Organizational attributes” checkbox and then the “Turn on selected filters” button.

 > [!NOTE]
-> The ability to use advanced targeting options is enabled if your organization has at least one Microsoft license as described in the [Premium features](#premium-features) section.
+> The ability to use advanced targeting options is enabled if your organization has at least one Microsoft license as described in the [Advanced features](#advanced-features) section.

 ### How to create a message by copying an existing message